 Trigeminal Nerve Pathway

 The trigeminal nerve carries sensations from the face to the brain along a nerve pathway.
 Activation of the trigeminal nerve causes the eye pain associated with cluster headaches.
-The trigeminal nerve is also involved with the parasympathetic autonomic system, which regulates non-voluntary muscle actions in the body, such as in the heart and blood vessels.
+The parasympathetic autonomic system regulates non-voluntary actions in the body, such as secretions, heart rate, and blood vessel activity.
 When the trigeminal nerve stimulates the autonomic system it causes cluster headache symptoms such as eye tearing and nasal congestion.